 No significant advancements were made in the packaging industry until the early 1900s.
 This was when plastics were introduced to the packaging industry.
 The new cellulose plastic changed the packaging industry and dominated the flexible packaging sector for years.
 Polyethylene was produced in the '60s and quickly became a preferred packaging product.

-There have been many changes and new developments since the development of plastics into the packaging industry.
+There have been many changes and new developments since the development of plastics in the packaging industry.
 A large variety of different plastics have been produced since the first introduction.
 These plastics have increased the quality of life for people around the globe and continued to advance the packaging industry.
-The plastics have enabled manufacturers and producers to extend life and better protect products.
+Plastics have enabled manufacturers and producers to extend shelf life and better protect products.

 The Future of Packaging

 With continued advancements in technology and products, the packaging industry will continue to evolve.
 The continued evolution is sure to offer:

 2. Continued Push For Increased Automation